Maple Pumpkin Pie with a Chocolate Crust by Baking The Goods.

 CHOCOLATE PIE CRUST

-- If you have a food processor, you can use it to mix the pie dough.
-Place the flour mixture and cubed butter in food processor.
+Cut in the cubed butter into the dry using either a pastry blender, two butter knives or by squishing it between your fingers, just be careful that the butter doesn't start to melt.
+Keep mixing the butter into the dry ingredients until mealy, pea sized granules form. *If using a food processor, place the flour mixture and cubed butter in the food processor.
 Gently pulse until the flour changes from silky to mealy; this should only take a handful of pulses so watch it carefully.

 Flute the edges by pinching the dough between your thumb and pointer finger on one hand and your pointer finger knuckle on the other.
 Use a fork to prick small holes into the bottom of the pie shell.
-Place the pie shell in the freezer and chill for at least 20 minutes
+Place the pie shell in the freezer and chill for at least 20 minutes.

-*Don’t waste the scraps, gather them together and re-roll, then cut fancy leaf stamps or desired shape.
-Place on a lined baking sheet in the freezer until ready to bake. - Set oven at 400° F.
+*Don't waste the scraps, gather them together and re-roll, then cut fancy leaf stamps or desired shape.
+Place on a lined baking sheet in the freezer until ready to bake.

-Place the frozen pie shell on a baking sheet and line with a layer of parchment paper or aluminum foil.
+Place the frozen pie shell on a baking sheet and line the shell with a layer of parchment paper or aluminum foil.
 Fill the lined shell with beans, pie weights or rice.
 Be sure the weights fill the entire shell and reach to the edges and up the sides.

-Bake with weights for about 15 minutes, until the crust barely begins to turn a deeper chocolate color and starts to look dry.
-Remove the lining and weights and bake for another 5 minutes until the bottom of the shell looks dry, too.
-Allow to cool on a rack. - If you have dough scraps and plan to add leaves, lightly beat the egg for egg wash.
+If you have dough scraps and plan to add leaves, lightly beat the egg for egg wash.
 Gently brush the leaves with the egg wash and sprinkle with turbinado sugar.
 Bake on a lined baking sheet alongside the pie shell, until the leaves are crisp and a deep brown color, 10-15 minutes.

 MAPLE PUMPKIN PIE FILLING

-- Set oven to 325°F.
+Set oven to 325°F.

-- Combine all of the ingredients together in a blender and blend on a medium-high speed for 3-4 minutes until the mixture is super smooth and airy.
+Combine all of the ingredients together in a blender and blend on a medium-high speed for 3-4 minutes until the mixture is super smooth and airy.

-- Place the cooled pie shell on a lined baking sheet (preferably lined with a silpat mat to keep if from sliding around on the pan).
+Place the cooled pie shell on a lined baking sheet (preferably lined with a silpat mat to keep if from sliding around on the pan).
 With the remaining egg wash, gently brush the bottom, sides and fluted edges of the blind baked pie shell with the egg wash.

-- Gently pour the blended pumpkin pie filling into the shell and carefully transfer to the center rack of the oven.
+Gently pour the blended pumpkin pie filling into the shell and carefully transfer to the center rack of the oven.
 Bake for 30 minutes and then lower the temperature to 300°F. Bake for 30-35 minutes more, until the filling is set and the top of the pie has begun to caramelize.
 It should still jiggle a bit in the center when you remove if from the oven.

-- Allow the pie to cool completely at room temperature then gently top with the baked pie crust leaves to decorate the top.
+Allow the pie to cool completely at room temperature then gently top with the baked pie crust leaves to decorate the top.

 BOURBON WHIPPED CREAM – optional